jacek-marchwicki/example-rx-and-kotlin-and-either/articles/catching-stackoverflow.md

 If you see such a notification, it means that you have given too small or too large a stack size (In this case `-Xss1` - One byte of a stack size has obviously been too small ;) )

-What’s more, if you give too small a stack size, your emulator can crash because Android OS is not meant to support 1kB of a stack size ;)
+What’s more, if you give too small stack size, your emulator can crash because Android OS is not meant to support 1kB of a stack size ;)
 You need to experiment with a value that suites your needs.

-## Caching issue
+## Catching issue

 The good way is to start in the debug mode and catch the exception before it appears.